derkork/openscad-graph-editor/manual/manual.md

 - `Ctrl+X` / `Cmd+X` - Cut the selected nodes.
 - `Ctrl+Z` / `Cmd+Z` - Undo the last action.
 - `Ctrl+Shift+Z` / `Cmd+Shift+Z` - Redo the last action.
+- Holding `Shift` while dragging a connection to an empty space - Create a reroute node.
+- Holding `Ctrl+Shift` while dragging a connection to an empty space - Create a wireless node.

 ### Documentation comment format
 OpenSCAD graph editor uses a standardized format for documentation comments.
 If you follow this format in text-based OpenSCAD libraries, OpenSCAD graph editor will be able to parse the format and show better documentation for the nodes when pressing `F1`.